dominiclizarraga/dominiclizarraga.github.io/_posts/2024-01-14-what-is-cache.md

 **Extra tools you need. 🛠️**

+Rails caching is designed to be backend agnostic.
+This means you can implement custom caching solutions or adapters for other storage mechanisms.

 Redis: Advanced in-memory data store, supports complex structures, ensures data persistence, replication, and integrity.

 Memcached: Efficient, simple key-value store, ideal for caching static data, quick setup.

+Memory Store: Caches data in the Rails server's memory.
+This is a good option for single-server setups and development environments.

+File Store: Caches data as files on the disk.
+This can be useful in environments where memory is limited.

 **Is it truly beneficial for your App?**